I just got a great email here, and I gotta print this out.

 He's turned it around.

-What the Hitchens is this not about Hitchens.
+Hitchens is not about Hitchens.

-You gotta marvel at this.
+You got to marvel at this.

 Only in the drive-by media would a perp be allowed to get away with this kind of maneuvering.

-So uh you deny what Hitchens is saying when he thinks that you were making distinctions and somehow suggesting that Mormons weren't real Christians.
+So you deny what Hitchens is saying when he thinks that you were making distinctions and somehow suggesting that Mormons weren't real Christians.

 I'm telling you what I meant, and I'm telling you what I said.